lucasmerlino33/Multi-source-Data-Consolidation-in-Power-BI/README.md

 ## Problem Context

 Multiple operational systems with inconsistent schemas, naming conventions, and business rules needed to be consolidated into a unified analytical model to enable cross-product performance comparison.
-Note: I've censored sensible information due to confidentials
+Note: Sensitive information has been anonymized due to confidentiality constraints.

 ## Technical Challenges